brunorosilva/img2art-search/README.md

 1. Download images from the [ArtButMakeItSports](https://www.instagram.com/artbutmakeitsports/) Instagram account.
 2. Organize the images into appropriate directories for training and validation.
+3. Get a fine tuned model
+4. Create the gallery using WikiArt

 ### Training